Usage-based billing for AI services: Why your ERP is the key to scaling it right

 Growth barriers

-Financial scalability hinges directly on how your ERP handles billing and revenue recognition for evolving models and pricing changes and additions.
+Financial scalability hinges directly on how your ERP handles billing and revenue recognition for evolving models, pricing changes and additions.
 Rapid growth will only magnify these challenges.
 If your ERP can’t handle AI pricing models today, it won’t scale tomorrow.

 “Having the potential to handle hundreds of thousands of transactions a month in three to five years while operating in the same environment is really important.
 Companies are looking for that scalability because, if they try to swap systems during a major growth phase of their business, it can wreak a lot of havoc.” – Derek Hitchman, NetSuite practice leader at CrossCountry Consulting